florento/PSE/notes/draftalgo.md

 It means that we have an additional boolean flag (called *printed*) for each note.

 ## Tonalities

-K.S. and modes...
+Key signature and mode...

-lead tons in minor modes...
+Lead degrees in minor modes...

-Tonality distance...
+Tonality distance (Weber etc)...

 ## Measures of cost